jjzcru/elk/README.md

 | [run][run]        | Run one or more tasks 🤖                               | `elk run [tasks] [flags]`            |
 | [version][version]| Display version number                                 | `elk version [flags]`                |

+## Roadmap
+Each release has a particular idea in mind and the tasks inside that release are focusing on that main idea.

+To learn more about the progress and what is being planned go to [Projects][projects].

 [go]: https://golang.org/
 [yaml]: https://yaml.org/